neondatabase-labs/pgrag/README.md

 * `cargo install --locked cargo-pgrx@0.12.5`

-Finally, inside one of the three folders inside `extensions`:
+Finally, inside any and all of the three folders inside `extensions`:

 * `PG_CONFIG=/path/to/pg_config cargo pgrx install --release`